-- 1. Heat water.
-In brewing vessel, make tea.
-Steep tea for 10 minutes. - 2.
+- 1. Boil water.
+In a brewing vessel, pour in 2 cups of water and make strong tea.
+Steep tea for 10-30 minutes. - 2.
 Remove tea leaves or bags.
 While water is still hot, stir in sugar and completely dissolve. - 3.
-Allow sweetened tea to completely cool to room temperature. - Alternative method to cool faster: heat only half the water in step #1, to make a strong sweet tea, then add the remaining water as cold water. - 4.
-Once cooled to room temperature, with washed hands, add SCOBY and Kombucha Starter Liquid to sweetened tea. - 5.
-Cover with clean cloth or coffee filter.
+Allow sweetened tea to completely cool to room temperature.
+You may add remaining 4 cups of filtered water to the brewed, sweetened tea to speed cooling.
+Once cooled to room temperature, with washed hands, add SCOBY and 1 cup of Kombucha Starter Liquid to sweetened tea.

+- 4. Cover with clean cloth or coffee filter (kombucha-specific lids also can be purchased commercially).
 Secure with a rubber band or bungee cord to keep insects and contaminants out but allow air flow.
-Record start date. - 6.
+Record start date. - 5.
 Allow kombucha to ferment at room temperature (ideally 64-79°F/18-26°C) for 7-14 days.
 A new SCOBY will develop on the surface of the liquid, starting as a light haze that gradually turns whitish, then opaque and thicker as time progresses.
 Check the kombucha flavor after a week.
-Stop fermenting when you like the flavor. - 7.
-To "stop" fermenting: pour kombucha into clean jars or bottles sanitized by rinsing with boiling water or vinegar, retaining SCOBY and at least 1-2 cups for your next batch.
-Save more, at least 20%, if following continuous brew technique (see below). - 8.
+Stop fermenting when you like the flavor. - 6.
+To "stop" fermenting: pour kombucha into clean jars or bottles sanitized by rinsing with boiling water or vinegar, retaining SCOBY and at least 1cup for your next batch.
+Save more, at least 20%, if following continuous brew technique (see below). - 7.
 Flavor finished kombucha as desired with 10-20% juice or clean fruit, and experiment with clean herbs and spices based on preference.
+Fresh ginger, lemon peel and cinnamon stick are favorites.
 Cap tightly.
 Leave at room temperature 1-3 days for potential carbonation or refrigerate immediately.
 CAUTION: Longer time capped at room temperature could result in carbon dioxide accumulation and even explosion of the contents.
+It is wise to keep a close watch, especially if weather is warm.